YasenLaw/honeybird/README.md

 This project has no affiliation with Google.
 Google Play is a trademark of Google Inc.

+### Download

+prebuild binaries have been compiled for OS X and Windows which are [avaliable here](https://github.com/colby-swandale/honeybird/releases)

 ### Building
 make sure you have `grunt-cli` installed and install dependencies